Joseph Lloyd Hogan: Early life

 Hogan was born on March 11, 1916, in Lima, New York.
 He attended St. Andrew's Seminary and St. Bernard's Seminary in Rochester.
-He was ordained to the priesthood by Bishop James Edward Kearney for the Diocese of Rochester on June 6, 1942.
+He was ordained to the priesthood in Rochester, New York, by Bishop James Edward Kearney for the Diocese of Rochester on June 6, 1942.
 Hogan received a master's degree from Canisius College in Buffalo.
 In 1949, Hogan received a Doctor of Sacred Theology degree from the Pontifical University of Saint Thomas Aquinas in Rome.

 Hogan served on the faculty of St. Bernard's Seminary, as rector at Becket Hall residence for the diocesan seminary at St John Fisher College and Sisters of St. Joseph Novitiate, both in Pittsford, New York.
-From 1953 to 1955, he served as the fifth principal of DeSales High School in Geneva, NY.
+From 1953 to 1955, he served as the fifth principal of DeSales High School in Geneva, New York.
 He was appointed monsignor in 1966, and served as pastor of St. Margaret Mary Parish in Irondequoit, New York, until being appointed bishop.

 Bishop of Rochester

-On October 6, 1969, Hogan was appointed bishop of the Diocese of Rochester by Pope Paul VI.
-He was consecrated on November 28, 1969, by Archbishop Fulton J. Sheen.
+On October 6, 1969, Hogan was appointed bishop of Rochester by Pope Paul VI.
+He was consecrated on November 28, 1969, in Rochester by Cardinal Luigi Raimondi.

 Hogan's resignation as bishop of Rochester was accepted by Pope John Paul II on November 22, 1978.
-Joseph Hogan died on August 27, 2000.
+Joseph Hogan died in New York City on August 27, 2000.